MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/platform-automation-devops.md

 ms.date: 11/10/2022
 ---

-# Platform automation and DevOps for energy HPC
+# Platform automation and DevOps for Azure HPC in energy

 The Azure landing zone for high-performance computing (HPC) doesn't have any specific considerations or recommendations that impact platform automation or DevOps-related decisions in the energy industry.